Joanna-Julianna/web-crawler/README.md

 The Frontier contains set of crawled sites.
 There are sites, we visited and links to external sites.

-I execute crawler through executor in many threads.
-There were one main problem.
-For some time there was situation, when next site to follow was empty, so I couldn't finish the execution, despite that the queue of unvisited sites was empty.
+Crawler is executed through executor in many threads.
+There was one main problem.
+For some time there was a situation, when the next site to follow was empty, so I couldn't finish the execution, despite that the queue of unvisited sites was empty.
 I add counter and continue until last thread finish execution (to be precise: finish looking for links).
 I also call "sleep", because I think is better wait some time (one second) until other thread finds links to follow, than run crawler all the time unsuccessfully.

 Prerequisites